s-elsheikh/segment_ich/README.md

 # Segmentation of ICH and drain following Minimally Invasive Surgery

 Follow up CT after minimally invasive surgery for acute intracerebral hemorrhage (ICH) is a common indication for CT-scans.
 ICH volume is of prognostic and therapeutic importance.
-Manual volumetry is a time consuming task.
-ABC/2 method is prone to inaccuracies.
-Aim of this model is to segment ICH and the drain, allowing volumetry of the ICH.
+However, manual volumetry is a cumbersome task and the ABC/2 method is prone to inaccuracies.
+Aim of this model is to segment ICH and the drain, allowing automated volumetry of the ICH following minimally invasive surgery.

 We developed a CNN-based model for segmentation of ICH and the drain.